Princeton-CDH/devenv/README.md

 ## Using your new VM

-You will be a user called `vagrant` accessing the VM just as if you had logged into your console on your physical host machine.
-That use has passwordless super-user status, so you can do any command that requires elevated privileges using `sudo` and also become root by typing `sudo su -` (type `exit` to get back to a normal non-elevated command prompt.)
+Whenever you SSH in by running `vagrant ssh`, you will be a user called `vagrant` accessing the VM just as if you had logged into your console on your physical host machine.
+That user has passwordless super-user status, so you can do any command that requires elevated privileges using `sudo` and also become root by typing `sudo su -` (type `exit` to get back to a normal non-elevated command prompt.)

 In your home directory you will find a folder called `data` that will sync to a data folder on your host machine where you initially set up the VM.
 Doing your coding work there will